xasos/MeerkatAPI/README.md

 Unofficial API Documentation for the internal [Meerkat](http://meerkatapp.co) API.
 Endpoints were discovered through Charles Proxy, and there are more to come.

+*Note: This is an unofficial API and is __not__ supported or controlled by Meerkat itself.
+Any questions, comments, feedback or feature requests should be directed to [xasos](http://github.com/xasos) or via an [issue](https://github.com/xasos/MeerkatAPI/issues) in this repo.*

 ## Endpoints

 Meerkat hosts different components of their API on different sub-domains, so base URLs for resources will differ.

-Any route with an <sup>*</sup> requires `?v=0.1.2` be appended to the end URL.
+Any route with a <sup>*</sup> requires `?v=0.1.2` be appended to the end URL.
 Additionally, some routes require `?auth=xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` be appended to the end URL (ideally replacing with your own device auth token).

 ### Broadcasts